F15s fly over Grafenwoehr Training Area

 |2

-This work, F15s fly over Grafenwoehr Training Area, by SGT Randis Monroe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F15s fly over Grafenwoehr Training Area [Image 3 of 3], by SGT Randis Monroe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT